contagon/handbook/handbook/12-primary.md

 Nursery leaders teach from [Behold Your Little Ones](https://www.churchofjesuschrist.org/study/manual/behold-your-little-ones-nursery-manual?lang=eng).

-Teachers and nursery leaders follow the principles in [Teaching in the Savior’s Way](https://www.churchofjesuschrist.org/study/manual/teaching-in-the-saviors-way-2022?lang=eng) and [17](17-teaching-the-gospel.md) of this handbook.
+Teachers and nursery leaders follow the principles in [Teaching in the Savior’s Way](https://www.churchofjesuschrist.org/study/manual/teaching-in-the-saviors-way-2022?lang=eng) and [chapter 17](17-teaching-the-gospel.md) of this handbook.

 When adults teach children in Church settings, at least two responsible adults should be present.
 The two adults could be two women, two men, or a married couple.
 If this is not possible, leaders should combine classes.
 Leaders and teachers must complete the training at [ProtectingChildren.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/callings/church-safety-and-health/protecting-children-and-youth).
 (See [12.5.1](12-primary.md#1251-safeguarding-children).)